atlassian/github-for-jira/docs/ip-allowlist.md

 # GitHub IP Allow List Configuration

-If your organization is using [GitHub's Organization IP Allow List](https://docs.github.com/en/organizations/keeping-your-organization-secure/managing-allowed-ip-addresses-for-your-organization)
-, it might not be configured properly for this Github app to be able to communicate with your organization's GitHub API.
+If your organization is using [GitHub's Organization IP Allow List](https://docs.github.com/en/organizations/keeping-your-organization-secure/managing-allowed-ip-addresses-for-your-organization), it needs to be configured properly for this Github app to be able to communicate with your organization's GitHub API.

 There are 2 methods to remedy this based on your company's security policy: